thumbnail galleries SUGAPA digital SUGAPA abstracts

 SUGAPA is a journal devoted to the insect fauna of Indonesian New Guinea (provinces Papua and Papua Barat).
 The journal includes news, observations, description of new species, taxonomic revisions and results from fieldwork.
 From 2006 and until 2016, SUGAPA appeared twice annually, in print, under the direction of Kelompok Entomologi Papua (KEP).
 Brother Henk van Mastrigt was the chief editor of SUGAPA.
 The journal was financed by a few supporting foundations, companies and subscribers.
 After Henk’s passing in August 2015, the publication of SUGAPA ended because it was impossible to find a successor for him in a short time.

 PIF recognizes the importance of this journal, both for the local biology students and for the broader entomological community.
 For this reason, we created in 2016 a new SUGAPA series, now online.
 Together with KEP, we formed a new editorial board.
 The first online volume was published in July 2016.
 The new SUGAPA digital is free and allows open online access to its articles.
-New issues are freely accessible from the website, while digital versions of the articles published in print before 2016 are continually being added to this repository.
+New issues are freely accessible from the website, while digital versions of the articles published in print before 2016 are now made available too.

 The new SUGAPA digital, with all its advantages, needs financial support.
 Not only for the costs of the website domain, but also to guarantee its scientific status.
 Online taxonomic publications need to be registered in ZooBank, the Official Registry of Zoological Nomenclature.
 ZooBank registers new nomenclatural acts, published works, and authors to ensure the validity and stability of zoological names.
-Each register requires payment.
+This action is free of costs, however, each register of digital publications (DOI) requires payment.
 As PIF is a non-profit organisation, external financial support is very necessary and warmly welcome.
 For this reason, the board of the Papua Insects Foundation has created the “Friends of the Papua Insects Foundation”.
 You are cordially invited to join us!

 You can become a “Friend of the Papua Insects Foundation” by donating annually the amount of (at least) €20.